plaguecraft-team/plaguecraftbot/README.md

 discord.js<br />
 node-fetch - Not required atm, but eventually will be.
 Used eventually to fetch data from our backend (http://services.plaguecraft.xyz:3000).
 It will replace the http module.<br />
 http - This is a pre-installed Node.js module, currently used to fetch data from our backend..
 No need to `npm i http`.<br>
 dotenv - If you'd like.
-You can make modifications for it to just pull the token directly from the file, however this is not needed.<br>
+You can make modifications for it to just pull the token directly from the file and remove the const at the beginning of bot.js, or use .env to hide your token!<br>
 ms - used for the mute command's timer</p>